 Auto insurance actuaries make generalizations about groups of people to help them determine auto insurance rates.
 Though it sounds surprisingly un-PC, your gender can generally predict driving behavior and, hence, how likely you are to be involved in an accident.
-And in spite of the stereotype of the ditzy female driver, you might be surprised to learn who pays more for car insurance.
+And in spite of the stereotype of the ditzy female driver, you might be surprised to learn who pays more when it comes to gender and car insurance.
 Ready?

 Generally, males between the ages of 16-25 pay more for auto insurance than females the same age.
 It may seem like gender discrimination but there are good reasons why: